emposha/PHP-Shell-Detector/README.md

 Options
 -------
-extension - extensions that should be scanned
+ - extension - extensions that should be scanned

-showlinenumbers - show line number where suspicious function used
+ - showlinenumbers - show line number where suspicious function used

-dateformat - used with access time & modified time
+ - dateformat - used with access time & modified time

-langauge - if I want to use other language
+ - langauge - if I want to use other language

-directory - scan specific directory
+ - directory - scan specific directory

-task - perform different task
+ - task - perform different task

-report_format - used with is_cron(true) file format for report file
+ - report_format - used with is_cron(true) file format for report file

-is_cron - if true run like a cron(no output)
+ - is_cron - if true run like a cron(no output)

-filelimit - maximum files to scan (more then 30000 you should scan specific directory)
+ - filelimit - maximum files to scan (more then 30000 you should scan specific directory)

 Changelog
 ---------
+ - 1.2 encryption function added, authentication added, some small bugs fixed

  - 1.1 fingerprint function change
        show line regex changed